Jamming and flocking in the restricted active Potts model: Modeling and simulation details

-$U$ symbolizes the restriction strength that regulates particle accumulation on a single lattice site.
-Note that, a negative $U$ would make $\exp(-\beta\Delta V)>1$ (as $\rho_i, \beta>0$) which signifies unrestricted hopping or the field is attractive which helps particles to make a site more crowded.
-Therefore, $U \leqslant 0$ constitutes the limit of unrestricted APM~\cite{APM} where particles can hop without constraint.
-In the current investigation, we always take $U$ positive (a repulsive field that acts as volume exclusion).
+$U$ symbolizes the restriction strength that regulates particle accumulation on a lattice site.
+Note that, $U \leqslant 0$ denotes $\exp(-\beta\Delta V) \geqslant 1$ which physically signifies an attractive field where particles can freely crowd into a site similar to the APM \cite{APM}.
+In this paper, we consider only repulsive interactions, $U>0$, acting in the limit $U\to\infty$ like volume exclusion.